The importance of air quality on human health

 Allergies suite à des conduits d'air mal nettoyées

 Air quality is of paramount importance.
 Often underestimated, poor air quality affects everyone, without warning, without mercy.
 People of all ages are faced with various problems that could often be avoided with adequate prevention.
+From respiratory diseases to lung cancer and even premature deaths, the health effects of exposure to air pollutants are well-documented and deeply concerning for public health.

 How important is the quality of the air you breathe to you?